On coarse geometric aspects of the Hilbert geometry: Introduction

+We expect that the coarse geometric investigation expands the study of Hilbert geometry and that, conversely, Hilbert geometry provides interesting examples for coarse geometry.

-Any non-empty bounded convex domain $X$ of the $n$-dimensional Euclidean space $\mathbb{R}^n$ is endowed with the Hilbert metric $d$.
-Then $(X,d)$ is called a Hilbert geometry, which is a proper geodesic metric space.
-For instance a unit open ball endowed with the Hilbert metric is the projective model of the $n$-dimensional hyperbolic space.
-On the other hand a Hilbert geometry is not necessarily either CAT(0) or Gromov-hyperbolic.
+An $n$-dimensional unit open ball equipped with the Hilbert metric is the projective model of the $n$-dimensional hyperbolic space, any $n$-dimensional polygon with the Hilbert metric is bi-Lipschitz equivalent to the Euclidean space $\mathbb{R}^n$ \cite{Veronicos}.
+Thus Question \ref{question1} is positively solved in such spaces \cite{Nowak-Yu,Roe2}, but it is not known for general Hilbert geometries.
+A Hilbert geometry $(X,d)$ is not necessarily either CAT(0) or Gromov-hyperbolic.
 Indeed an investigation of Kelly and Straus \cite{Kelly-Straus} implies that $(X,d)$ is CAT(0) if and only if $X$ is an ellipsoid.
-Also if $(X,d)$ is Gromov-hyperbolic then the boundary $\partial X=\overline{X}\setminus X$ must be of differentiability class $C^1$ where $\overline{X}$ is the closure of $X$ in $\mathbb{R}^n$ (see \cite{Karlsson-Noskov}).
-In general, it is unclear what kind of coarse geometric properties a Hilbert geometry has.
-We discuss topics related to the coarse Baum-Connes conjecture for Hilbert geometries in this paper.
+Besides if $(X,d)$ is Gromov-hyperbolic then the boundary $\partial X=\overline{X}\setminus X$ must be of differentiability class $C^1$ where $\overline{X}$ is the closure of $X$ in $\mathbb{R}^n$ \cite{Karlsson-Noskov}.
+Hence it is difficult to answer Question \ref{question1} (1) by only using known results in coarse geometry.
+On the other hand the above facts indicate that the shape or smoothness of the boundary $\partial X$ dominates geometric properties of the Hilbert geometry $(X,d)$.
+Now a question naturally occurs.

-The coarse Baum-Connes conjecture (\cite{H-R95}, \cite{Roe1} and \cite{Yu95}) is one of the most important themes in coarse geometry.
-We say that a proper metric space satisfies the coarse Baum-Connes conjecture (resp. the coarse Novikov conjecture) if the coarse assembly map from the coarse $K$-homology to the $K$-theory of the Roe algebra is an isomorphism (resp. an injection).
-There are a number of studies concerning these conjectures.
-For example, any proper geodesic Gromov-hypebolic space satisfies the coarse Baum-Connes conjecture (\cite{H-R95}).
-Also, some sufficient conditions are known for proper metric spaces to satisfy the coarse Baum-Connes conjecture (\cite{Yu98} and \cite{Yu00}).
-Unfortunately these conjectures are false in general (\cite{Yu98} and \cite{H-L-S02}).
-Nevertheless, just for uniformly contractible spaces with bounded coarse geometry, there are no counterexample.
-This enables us to expect that all Hilbert geometries satisfy these conjectures because they are uniformly contractible (Proposition \ref{prop:3}) and with bounded coarse geometry (Proposition \ref{prop:1}).
-Our two main theorems partially give positive results for the expectation.